 2.1.1 Your Juni account and e-money

 E-money is the electronic equivalent to cash.
 The Juni account is an account where e-money in multiple currencies can be held at the same time.
-On the receipt of funds, we will issue the equivalent value in e-money in accordance with applicable laws and these terms and conditions.
+Upon receipt of funds by Payrnet Limited or UAB “Payrnet”, you will be issued the equivalent value in e-money following applicable laws and these terms and conditions.

 We offer you the following options of depositing funds in exchange for e-money into your Juni account: